IDEA-TECHNOLOGY-IT/docs-jc-gontijo/docs/topicos/morar-bem/chamados/atualizar-valor-unidade.md

             WHERE M.UND_NR_CODIGO = U.codigoUnidade
                 AND U.codigoUnidade = V.UND_IN_CODIGO
                 AND U.CODIGOFILIAL = 39559
-                AND U.ETAPA LIKE '%CONDOMÍNIO PARA ALTERAR%'
+                AND U.ETAPA LIKE '%CONDOMÍNIO X%'
                 AND v.UND_IN_CODIGO NOT IN (
                 SELECT PROP.UND_IN_CODIGO FROM COM_MB_PROPOSTA PROP
             )